necibeahat/Retrieval-Augmentation-Generation/README.md

-# Retrieval-Generation-Augmentation
+# Retrieval Augmentation Generation (RAG)
+This notebook shows a simple way to add your custom data to LLMs.
+This is called RAGs.

-This notebook is a simple way to implement the retrieval augmentation generation (RAG) with a custom data.
+customise your search using is a simple way to implement the retrieval augmentation generation (RAG) with a custom data.

 >> Why it is important to be ablet o add acustom data??